-This activity plan will allow your learners to become marketing experts, working to write a newsletter to promote the Wales Coast Path.
-You could work on this over several sessions; first discussing what marketing is and what a newsletter is, before moving on to plan and write a promotional newsletter.
+This activity plan will allow your learners to become marketing experts, working to write a website to promote the Wales Coast Path.
+You could work on this over several sessions; first discussing what marketing is and what a website is, before moving on to plan and write text for a promotional website.